renovatebot/renovate/docs/usage/configuration-options.md

 ## encrypted

 Before you put any secrets in your repository configuration, encrypt the secrets.
-You can encrypt secrets using either a HTML page, or the CLI.
+You can encrypt secrets using either our webpage, or the CLI.

-To encrypt secrets for the Mend Renovate App for github.com with a HTML page, go to [app.renovatebot.com/encrypt](https://app.renovatebot.com/encrypt) and complete the form.
+To encrypt secrets for the Mend Renovate App for github.com using our webpage, go to [app.renovatebot.com/encrypt](https://app.renovatebot.com/encrypt) and complete the form.
 If you're self-hosting Renovate, you may download and edit the form, to use your own PGP public key.

 You can also encrypt secrets from the CLI, using the `curl`, `echo`, `jq`, `gpg`, `grep` and `tr` CLI programs.